peterjbardenhagen/openai-mcp-agent-dotnet/README.md

     azd init -t openai-mcp-agent-dotnet
     ```

    > **NOTE**: You'll be asked to enter an environment name, which will be the name of your Azure Resource Group.
+For example, the environment name might be `openai-mcp-agent`.

 1. Make sure that your deployed model name is `gpt-5-mini`.
 If your deployed model is different, update `src/McpTodo.ClientApp/appsettings.json`.